Implications of sparsity and high triangle density for graph representation learning: INTRODUCTION

 There are approaches to graph embedding which do purport to model the data.
 Of particular interest here is the highly studied random dot product graph (RDPG) \citep{young2007random,athreya2017statistical}, in which the nodes each have a latent position $X_i \in \R^d$, which we aim to estimate via graph embedding, and the inner product $\langle X_i, X_j\rangle$ provides the corresponding connection probability.
 The model has been particularly useful for understanding graph spectral embedding, where the node representations are obtained from the eigenvectors of some matrix representation of graph, such as the normalised Laplacian \citep{tang2018limit}.
 However, a recent result has put its adequacy as a \emph{generative model} in doubt.
 The random dot product graph is unable to produce graphs in which the nodes make few connections but still form large numbers of triangles \citep{seshadhri2020impossibility}.
 These properties, known as sparsity and transitivity, are regarded as ubiquitous in network science \citep{newman2018networks} and are of course consistent with our own experience of social networks: most of us have few connections, relative to the size of the network and yet, often, `a friend of a friend is a friend'.

-A follow-on paper \citep{chanpuriya2020node}, which proved an inspiration to us, was able to reproduce sparsity and high trangle density (formal definition to come), in theory, by modifying the connection probability to $\max\{0, \min(\langle X_i,Y_j\rangle, 1)\}$ and, in practice, using the kernel $\text{logistic}(\langle X_i,Y_j\rangle)$ (the latter already in common use), assigning two latent positions to each node.
+A follow-on paper \citep{chanpuriya2020node}, which proved an inspiration to us, was able to reproduce sparsity and high triangle density (formal definition to come), in theory, by modifying the connection probability to $\max\{0, \min(\langle X_i,Y_j\rangle, 1)\}$ and, in practice, using the kernel $\text{logistic}(\langle X_i,Y_j\rangle)$ (the latter already in common use), assigning two latent positions, $X_i$ and $Y_i$, to each node $i$.
+More recently, \cite{stolman2022classic} have attained the properties of interest using the softmax kernel over a low-dimensional embedding.

-It is important to appreciate that the inner product is not an arbitrary kernel.
+It is important to appreciate that, in our approach, the inner product is not an arbitrary kernel.
 It provides a default choice, because under mild assumptions it can be used to represent any other positive definite kernel, although typically in infinite dimension, by Mercer's theorem, known in machine-learning as the `kernel trick' \citep{steinwart2008support}.
 We find a transparent relationship between the eigenvalues of the kernel and the triangle density (see the supplementary material --- Lemma~\ref{lem:sum_lambda}), which shows negative eigenvalues can only \emph{reduce} the expected number of triangles in the graph.
 As a result, if a carefully crafted kernel seems to reproduce high triangle density \citep{chanpuriya2020node}, and negative eigenvalues aren't the reason, the likely problem with the RDPG is with its finite-dimension assumption.

 There would be little hope for practical inference in infinite dimension without structure.
 Instead, this paper shows that \emph{sparse graphs with high triangle density can be modelled using an infinite-dimensional inner product model, with representations on a low dimensional manifold}.